 And then after a while, you start to feel congested.
 You’re maybe coughing a little.
-What started off as engaging, riveting whiskey conversation is devolving into messy, foolishness.
+What started off as an engaging, riveting whiskey conversation is devolving into messy, foolishness.

 It’s later in the night and your head is spinning.
 You just threw up and are now shoveling nachos into your mouth because, why not?
 Caught a glimpse of yourself in the mirror, and YIKES!
 No matter.
 The party won’t stop!